lqmix: an R package for longitudinal data analysis via linear quantile mixtures: The lqmix R package

 \subsubsection{Estimating linear quantile mixtures with TC random coefficients}

-To explore features of the \textsf{lqmix} function, we start by considering a two-component linear quantile mixture ($\mathtt{G_{q} = 2}$) for the median ($\mathtt{qtl = 0.5}$) with a TC random intercept for the analysis of the pain data.
+To explore features of the \texttt{lqmix} function, we start by considering a two-component linear quantile mixture ($\mathtt{G_{q} = 2}$) for the median ($\mathtt{qtl = 0.5}$) with a TC random intercept for the analysis of the pain data.
 This is estimated as follows:

-{The running time for the above command is 1.091 seconds when run on an Apple M1 architecture.
-This represents the architecture used for all the codes illustrated in the paper.}

-In the following, we report the output of the above call to \texttt{lqmix}, which is an object of class ``\texttt{lqmix}'', obtained by using the \texttt{print} method of the \texttt{S3} class.
+The running time for the above command is 1.930 seconds when run on an Apple M1 architecture (16GB, MacOS: Sequoia 15.5).
+This represents the architecture used for all the codes illustrated in the paper.
+In the following, we report the output of the above call to \texttt{lqmix}, which is an object of class \texttt{lqmix}, obtained by using the \texttt{print} method of the \texttt{S3} class.